jforissier/hikey_optee/README.md

 "Known good" cross compilers/toolchains are downloaded automatically from linaro.org by the Makefile.

-Copy the USB device configuration file so that the fastboot command will properly detect the board:
+Copy the USB device configuration file so that the fastboot command and the recovery flash script will properly detect the board:

 ```
-sudo cp 51-hikey.rules to /etc/udev/rules.d/
+sudo cp 51-hikey.rules /etc/udev/rules.d/
+sudo /etc/init.d/udev restart
 ```

 ### 2. How to build